Bitter Brews, Begone: Why Your Coffee Tastes Off (And How to Fix It)

 3. Dirty Equipment

-Just like a chef wouldn’t cook with dirty utensils, brewing coffee with unclean equipment can result in strange, off-putting flavors.
-Residue buildup in your coffee maker, French press, or grinder can alter the taste of your brew.
-Regularly clean your tools to ensure every cup tastes as fresh as possible.
+Just like a chef wouldn't cook with dirty utensils, brewing coffee with unclean equipment can result in strange, off-putting flavors and unnecessary bitterness.
+Residue buildup in your coffee machine, French press, or coffee grinder can alter the taste of your brew and contribute to that questioning moment of "why does my coffee taste bitter?"

 4. Water Quality Matters

-Coffee is mostly water, so the quality of your water directly impacts the flavor.
-If your tap water tastes overly chlorinated or metallic, it won’t make for a great cup of coffee.
-Using filtered water or bottled water can significantly improve the overall taste of your brew.
+Coffee is mostly water, so the quality of your water directly impacts the flavor and can be a crucial factor in how to make coffee less bitter.
+If your tap water tastes overly chlorinated or metallic, it won't make for a great cup of coffee and can enhance bitter notes.

 5. Sour or Bitter Brews?
 It’s About Extraction